-ALL donors please complete this section
+All donors please complete this section

-Please respond by placing a cross or tick in the relevant box.
+Please respond by placing a cross or a tick in the relevant box.
 Do not circle.
-Today:

-louuji (Staff Use Only) 1.
+To day: Comments (staff use only) 1.
 Are you feeling healthy and well?
-Yes 🗆 No 🗆 C0 2.
+Yes No CO 2.
 Women only - Are you pregnant or breast-feeding or have you been pregnant in the past 9 months?
-Yes 🗆 No 🗆 C1 For safety reasons: In the next 3 days, do you intend to participate in any activity which would place you or others at risk of injury if you were to become unwell after donating such as:], Driving public transport, operating heavy machinery, underwater diving, piloting a plane or other activities?
-Yes 🗆 No 🗆 C2 In the last week have you: 4.
+Yes No C1 Fo r safety reasons: 3.
+In the next 3 days, do you intend to participate in any activity which would place you or others at risk of injury if you were to become unwell after donating, such as: • Driving public transport, operating heavy machinery, underwater diving, piloting a plane or other activities?
+Yes No C2 In the last week, have you: 4.
 Had dental work, cleaning, fillings or extractions?
-Yes 🗆 No 🗆 C4 5.
+Yes No C4 5.
 Taken any aspirin, pain killers or anti-inflammatory preparations?
-Yes 🗆 No 🗆 C5 6.
+Yes No C5 6.
 Had any cuts, abrasions, sores or rashes?
-Yes 🗆 No 🗆 C6 7.
+Yes No C6 7.
 Had a gastric upset, diarrhoea, abdominal pain or vomiting?
-Yes 🗆 No 🗆 C7 Since your last donation, have you: Or if you are a new donor, have you in the last 12 mo onths: 8.
-Been unwell or seen a doctor or any other health care practitioner?
-Yes 🗆 No 🗆 C9 9.
+Yes No C7 Sir ice your last donation, have you - or if you are a new donor, have you in the last 12 m onths: 8.
+Been unwell, or seen a doctor or any other health care practitioner, had an operation (surgical procedure) or any tests/investigation?
+Yes No C9 9.
 Had chest pain/angina or an irregular heartbeat?
-Yes 🗆 No 🗆 D0 10.
+Yes No DO 10.
 Taken tablets for acne or a skin condition?
-Yes 🗆 No 🗆 D1 11.
+Yes No D1 11.
 Taken any other medication, including regular medication?
-Yes 🗆 No 🗆 D2 12.
+Yes No D2 12.
 Worked in an abattoir?
-Yes 🗆 No 🗆 D3 13.
-Been overseas?
-Yes 🗆 No 🗆 D4 14.
+Yes No D3 13.
 Had a sexually transmitted disease e.g. gonorrhoea, syphilis or herpes?
-Yes 🗆 No 🗆 D5 15.
+Yes No D5 14.
 Had any immunisations/vaccinations?
-Yes 🗆 No 🗆 D6 16.
+Yes No D6 15.
 Had shingles or chickenpox?
-Yes 🗆 No 🗆 D7 17.
-Do you know of anyone in your family who had or has: Creutzfeldt-Jakob disease (CJD)?
-Yes 🗆 No 🗆 D8 Gerstmann-Straussler-Scheinker syndrome (GSS)?
-Yes 🗆 No 🗆 D8 • Fatal Familial Insomnia (FFI)?
-Yes 🗆 No 🗆 D8 18.
-From 1 January 1980 through to 31 December 1996 inclusive, have you spent (visited or lived) a total time which adds up to 6 months or more in England, Scotland, Wales, Northern Ireland, The Channel Islands or the Isle of Man?
+Yes No D7 16.
+Do you know of anyone in your family who had or has: • Creutzfeldt-Jakob disease (CJD)?
+Yes No D8 • Gerstmann-Straussler-Scheinker syndrome (GSS)?
+Yes No D8 • Fatal familial insomnia (FFI)?
+Yes No D8 Tra evel history and overseas residence: 17.
+Have you ever been outside Australia (including being born outside Australia)?
+Yes No M5 lf y our answer to question 17 is 'No' (i.e. you have never been outside Australia)- go stra 18.
+Have you ever spent a continuous period of 6 months or more outside Australia?
+Yes No G9 19.
+Have you ever received a transfusion or injection of blood or blood products outside Australia?
+Yes No M2 20.
+Since your last donation have you been outside Australia?
+Yes No M4 Never donated t